Zearin/textmate_wiki/Issue-Tracker.md

 # Issue Tracker

+**As of this writing, the Issue Tracker is not public, see <http://macromates.com/support> for how to get support or report issues.**

 ## Bug Reports

 The issue tracker at GitHub is for tracking bugs.
 If you wish to report a bug, please first read [how we want bug reports written](http://kb.textmate.org/writing_bug_reports).